-The better areas near Port Douglas (or so I’d read) were said to be on the Outer GBR which hold the biggest diversity of life and quality coral.
-So as soon as lockdown lifted, I squeezed my post-‘Rona body into a wetsuit that was a size up and sailed for two hours into the Coral Sea.
+The better areas near Port Douglas (or so I’d read) were said to be on the Outer GBR which house the biggest diversity of life and quality coral.
+So as soon as lockdown lifted, I squeezed my post-‘Rona body into a wetsuit one-size up and sailed for two hours out into the Coral Sea.

 Visiting Mackay Coral Cay on the Outer Great Barrier Reef

-Mackay Cay put my faith back in the Great Barrier Reef.
-I saw a city of coral packed with species I’ve never seen before, taking the shape of wild mushrooms, flowers, fingers and stocky brains.
-The colours were subtle pastel and earthy shades which I learnt was a sign of health- florescent colours mean the coral is stressed and may indicate the early stages of death.
+At Mackay Coral Cay, I saw a city of coral packed with species I’ve never seen before.
+Taking the shape of wild mushrooms, flowers, fingers and stocky brains, the colours were subtle pastel and earthy shades which I learnt was a sign of health- florescent colours mean the coral is stressed and may indicate the early stages of death.

-Whilst there was some some evidence of mortality at this site which I think is normal these days, the majority of coral was healthy.
+Whilst there was some evidence of mortality at this site which I think is normal these days, the majority of coral appeared healthy.
 It was a relief to see.

 We arrived early so it was like rush hour down there.
-Triggers of fish were eagerly roaming the blue streets, weaving through the soft coral or floating around me at crossings sending me into a trance.
-Each had a place and watching them was totally fascinating.
+Triggers of fish were eagerly roaming the blue streets, weaving through the soft coral or kept hidden in their little nook.
+Each had their own place and watching them was totally fascinating.

 We spotted a great diversity of animals, from a range of tropical fish (including Nemo) to rays, green turtles, fat sea cucumbers and vibrant orange & blue stars.

-The site was ideal for snorkelling as it was shallow, enabling you to see all of down below.
+The site was ideal for snorkelling as it was shallow, enabling us to access all of it.
 I’ve visited ones in the past that were more suited to divers as they were quite deep, but this one (I was told) was like a special coral platform.

-I was surprisingly impressed by the giant clams that were up to 1 meter long- they contracted as we swam over and attempted to peer inside the two openings on top.
+I was impressed by the giant clams that sized up to one-meter long.
+They contracted as we swam over and attempted to peer inside the two openings on top.
 One hole allows them to breath and I could see the gills inside, whilst the other has the ability to squirt water at predators as they’re a bit, err, slow at escaping.

 We saw a whole garden of these beauts on our second snorkel, although maybe I’d been staring at them too long- or there was a lack of oxygen to my head- because they started to resemble something else. 🙈

 At the centre of this diverse ecosystem is Mackay Cay – which is basically an idyllic white sandy island that pokes out in the middle.
-There’s a few of these along the Great Barrier Reef and a lot of the region’s marketing pictures are taken on them as they appear remote and pristine.
+There’s a few of these beauts along the Great Barrier Reef and a lot of the region’s marketing pictures are taken there.

-We travelled there on a glass bottom boat and everyone spoke about their discoveries so far with the Marine Biologist.
+We travelled over on a glass bottom boat and everyone shared their discoveries so far with the Marine Biologist.
 Only 19 of us were out that day but the atmosphere was tangible.
 We were all buzzing from our first snorkel and couldn’t wait to see more.

-We only got to spend around 15 minutes on the island which was plenty of time as we were starving!
-I’d never considered snorkelling a “sport” until today- just swimming around for an hour burns between 250-300 calories.
+We only got to spend around 15 minutes on the island which was plenty of time as we were starving by that point!
+I never considered snorkelling a “sport” until today- just swimming around for an hour burns between 250-300 calories.
 Plus extra for squeezing into the wetsuit.

 The ocean around the cay was a stunning shade of turquoise, which I haven’t yet seen in far North Queensland, and the sand was powder soft.
 We were told that turtles have previously come to nest on the cay and that lucky visitors were able to watch the babies crawl back to the ocean.